 UNINTENTIONAL RADIATORS (Part 15, Subpart B)

-An unintentional radiator (defined in 15.3 (z)) is a device by design that uses digital logic, electrical signals operating at radio frequencies for use within the product, or sends radio frequency signals by conduction to associated equipment via connecting wiring, but is not intended to emit RF energy wirelessly by radiation or induction.
+An unintentional radiator (defined in Section 15.3 (z)) is a device by design that uses digital logic, electrical signals operating at radio frequencies for use within the product, or sends radio frequency signals by conduction to associated equipment via connecting wiring, but is not intended to emit RF energy wirelessly by radiation or induction.

-Examples include: coffee pots, wrist watches, cash registers, personal computers, telephones, garage door receivers, wireless temperature probe receiver, RF universal remote control and thousands of other types of common electronic-electrical equipment that rely on digital technology.
+Examples include: coffee pots, wrist watches, cash registers, personal computers, printers, telephones, garage door receivers, wireless temperature probe receiver, RF universal remote control and thousands of other types of common electronic-electrical equipment that rely on digital technology.
 This also includes many traditional products that were once classified as incidental radiators – like motors and basic electrical power tools that now use digital logic.

 Products that only contain digital logic may also be specifically exempted from an equipment authorization under Section 15.103.

-INTENTIONAL RADIATORS (Part 15, Subpart C Through H)
+INTENTIONAL RADIATORS (Part 15, Subpart C through H)

 An intentional radiator (defined in Section 15.3 (o)) is a device that intentionally generates and emits radio frequency energy by radiation or induction that may be operated without an individual license.